Monash University shooting: Memorials

 On 22 October 2002, the day after the shooting, flags on Clayton campus flew at half mast, and a graffiti artist wrote "Life is short.
 Cherish your friends.
 Love one another.
 R.I.P." on a campus billboard.
 On the first anniversary of the shootings, 21 October 2003, a day of reflection was held on Clayton campus.
 There is now a memorial (behind the campus's Matheson Library) to the victims.

 William Wu and Steven Chan were posthumously awarded honours degrees by Monash University.

 Media

-Early media coverage focussed on Xiang's limited English skills and resulting difficulties communicating as possible contributing factors to his decisions.
+Early media coverage focused on Xiang's limited English skills and resulting difficulties communicating as possible contributing factors to his decisions.

 There was also editorial coverage arguing both for and against additional legal restrictions on handguns being introduced in Australia.

 Shooting massacres in Australia and other English-speaking countries often occurred close together in time.
 Forensic psychiatrists attribute this to copycat behaviour, which is in many cases triggered by sensational media treatment.
 Mass murderers study media reports and imitate the actions and equipment that are sensationalised in them.
 The Monash shooting occurred at the height of publicity for the Beltway sniper attacks, which was extremely prominent from 3 October to the arrest of the perpetrators on 24 October 2002, three days after the Monash shootings.